briankimstudio/ML_Tutorial/Data_preparation.md

 print(my_dataset['class'].value_counts())
 ```

 In this dataset, there are three classes and each of them are exactly 50 samples.
-It indicates this dataseet is perfectly balanced.
-If not, we need to consider extra steps to minigate the negative effect caused by imbalanced dataset.
+It indicates this dataset is perfectly balanced.

 ```
 Count by class